-Sacrewell Farm & Country Centre is an all year-round family campsite situated in Thornhaugh, Peterborough.
+Sacrewell Farm & Country Centre is an all-year-round family campsite situated in Thornhaugh, Peterborough.
 Enjoy countryside views and direct access to the Farm Centre where you and your children can experience a different kind of adventure.
 Learn how to become a farmer by jumping on a tractor ride and feeding the animals.
-They also host various events and you can find the schedule at www.sacrewell.org.uk

-Fenland Camping and Caravan Park is an ideal campsite for families that are in search for fresh air and open skies.
+Fenland Camping and Caravan Park located at 50A March Road Wimblington is an ideal campsite for families that are in search of fresh air and open skies.
 This isn't your typical holiday park as it doesn't have any entertainment and bar to ruin the raw camping experience.
 You can let your small children run around and enjoy the outdoor toys.
-The Fenland Park is located at 50A March Road Wimblington and you can get in touch with them at www.fenlandcamping.co.uk

 Ely Cathedral attracts thousands of visitors annually because of its beautiful architecture.
 Learn more about the Ely Cathedral and different techniques of stained glass by visiting the Stained Glass Museum.
 You can join the guided tours of the Cathedral without any extra charge.
 You can also arrange evening tours of the Cathedral, West Tower, or Octagon.